Home Legal Product Disclosure Statement

 • if you breach any term of our Client Agreement or of any transaction.

-You should be aware that we may be obliged to freeze or block your account and or funds if information comes to our attention that leads us to believe that it is being used in connection with money laundering or terrorist financing activities or if we are required to do so by a court or regulatory authority.
-If this occurs, we will not be liable to you for any indirect or consequential losses whatsoever and you agree to indemnify us if we suffer loss as a result of action taken by a third party recipient arising from any such action we have taken in relation to your account.
+You should be aware that we may be obliged to freeze or block your account and or funds if information comes to our attention that leads us to believe that it is being used in connection with fraudulent activities, money laundering or terrorist financing activities or if we are required to do so by a court or regulatory authority.
+If this occurs, we are not obliged to provide a reason or explanation and we will not be liable to you for any indirect or consequential losses whatsoever and you agree to indemnify us if we suffer loss as a result of action taken by a third party recipient arising from any such action we have taken in relation to your account.
 For further details on our process for collecting and storing of information, please see the OFX Privacy Policy on our website www.ofx.com and section 12.1 of this PDS, below.

 Once you have entered into a Spot Contract or a Forward Contract with us that involves the exchange of currencies, you will have locked in an exchange rate, so your transaction will not be affected by subsequent exchange rate movements; you will